andeplane/FyrLysAR/README.md

 that light.
 How does the app know about the island?
 The height above sea level of all of Norway is available from the [Norwegian Mapping Authority](https://hoydedata.no/LaserInnsyn2/).
-Combined with your position and that of the lighthouse, the app can calcualte if there is an island in the way.
+Combined with your position and that of the lighthouse, the app can calculate if there is an island in the way.